 The KYC of Directors had been conducted by the MCA at the time of the Allotment of the Director Identification Number and earlier it is not mandatory for the Director to update their KYC on the subsequent change.
-With the recent insertion of Rule 12A in the Companies (Appointment and Qualification of Directors) Rules, 2014.
-Every individual who holds a Director Identification Number (DIN) as on 31st March of a financial year as per these rules shall, submit e-form DIR-3-KYC for the said financial year to the Central Government on or before 30th, September of immediate next financial year.
-However, where an individual who has already submitted e-form DIR-3 KYC in relation to any previous financial year, submits web-form DIR-3 KYC-WEB through the web service in relation to any subsequent financial year it shall be deemed to be compliance of the provisions of this rule for the said financial year:
+With the recent insertion of Rule 12 A in the Companies (Appointment and Qualification of Directors) Rules, 2014.
+Every individual who has been allotted a Director Identification Number (DIN) as on 31st March of a financial year need to submit e-form DIR-3-KYC to the Central Government on or before 30th June of immediate next financial year.